DNWMNCR/JavaForSmallTeams/specifics/100_know_how_to_implement_hashcode_and_equals.md

 ### Commons EqualsBuilder and HashCodeBuilder

-The apache commons hashcode and equals builders were once a popular way of generating these methods.
+The Apache commons hashcode and equals builders were once a popular way of generating these methods.
 We do not recommend their use in new code as most of what they achieved is now provided by `java.util.Objects` without bringing in a 3rd party library, or by the Guava equivalent.

 These classes do provide the option of a single line reflection based implementation.